Minna Kautsky

-Minna Kautsky, born Wilhelmine Jaich (11 June 1837, Graz - 20 December 1912, Berlin) was a Czech-Austrian actress and novelist who was strongly influenced by socialism and the women's movement.
+Minna Kautsky, born Wilhelmine Jaich (11 June 1837 – 20 December 1912), was a Czech-Austrian actress and novelist who was strongly influenced by socialism and the women's movement.
 She often wrote under the pseudonyms "Eckert" and "Wilhelm Wiener".

 Biography

+Kautsky was born on 11 June 1837 in Graz.
 Her father, Anton Jaich, was a scenic designer.
 After 1845, the family lived in Prague.
 She occasionally appeared as an actress at the Niklastheater in Vienna and the Schauspielhaus in Graz.
 In 1854, she married Johann Kautsky, a landscape painter and set designer.
 They had a daughter and three sons, including Karl Kautsky, who would become a famous Marxist theoretician.
-Over the following years, she acted in Olmütz, Sondershausen, Güstrow, and at the National Theatre in Prague.
+Over the following years, she acted in Olomouc, Sondershausen, Güstrow, and at the National Theatre in Prague.
 In 1861, she was forced to give up acting, due to a lung disease.
 From 1863 to 1886, they lived in Vienna, where Johann had been appointed a decorative painter for the Vienna State Opera.